Multi-node Acceleration for Large-scale GCNs: MultiGCN Architecture

+\textbf{Round Partition and Execution.} To avoid unacceptable routing latency and redundant off-chip memory accesses, a round execution method coupled with a simple round partition is proposed.
 Figure~\ref{fig:round_parition} illustrates the round partition which is based on a simple graph mapping method to reduce the mapping overhead and simplify packet routing.
-As illustrated in Figure~\ref{fig:round_parition}(a), for a vertex, the bits in range $[0, n)$ in the vetex ID (vID) will be the ID of the processing node to which the vertex is partitioned and mapped.
+As illustrated in Figure~\ref{fig:round_parition}(a), for a vertex, the bits in range $[0, n)$ in the vertex ID (vID) will be the ID of the processing node to which the vertex is partitioned and mapped.
 The bits in range $[n, x+n)$ in the vID are used to partition and map $2^{x}$ vertices with interleaving vIDs into the same processing node together.
 The bits in range $[x+n, 32)$ in the vID will be the index of round (rID) for simplicity.
 The value of $n$ is determined by the total number of processing nodes ($\rm \#total\_node$) in MultiAccSys, which is equal to $\lfloor \log_2(\rm \#total\_node) \rfloor$.
 The value of $x$ can be reconfigured for different datasets to better utilize on-chip memory, which is determined by $2^x\leq \frac{\alpha M}{S} < 2^{x+1}$, where M is the capacity of the aggregation buffer and S is the size of aggregated feature vector.
-The value of ${\alpha}$ requires to be less than 1 to spare space for network communication and rounds overlap.
-Therefore, the value of ${\alpha}$ is set to 0.75 in our implementation.
-For each vertex, all its in-coming edges are partitioned into the same round, then used to build the nID list, offset list, and neighbor lists of its all in-coming neighboring vertices for multicast.
-The compressed sparse row format is used to reorganize the neighbor lists to reduce needs for both memory storage and network bandwidth.
+The value of ${\alpha}$ must be less than 1 to reserve space for network communication and round overlap.
+In our implementation, we set ${\alpha}$ to 0.75.
+For each vertex, all its in-coming edges are partitioned into the same round, and used to build the nID list, offset list, and neighbor lists of its all in-coming neighboring vertices for multicast.
+The compressed sparse row format is used to reorganize the neighbor lists to reduce needs for both memory and network bandwidth.
 These information of each vertex is mapped into the same processing node with this vertex's feature vector.
-Note that after the round partition, if a vertex still has too many out-going neighbors in a round, this packet is further divided into several packets before sending to network.
+Note that after the round partition, if a vertex still has too many outgoing neighbors in a round, this packet is further divided into several packets before being sent to network.
 Figure~\ref{fig:round_parition}(b) provides an example for round partition with M = 60 bytes, S = 20 bytes, $x$ = 1, and $n$ = 4.
 In this figure, a graph is \textit{first} partitioned into two sub-graphs corresponding to two rounds.
-For example, V$_{15}$ and V$_{44}$ are partitioned into round 0 and round 1 with their in-coming edges, respectively. \textit{Second}, the vID of each vertex (e.g., V$_{15}$) is included into the neighbor lists of its in-coming neighbors (e.g., V$_{0}$ and V$_{54}$) to support the scatter-based method.
-As a result, the large neighbor lists of high out-degree vertices (e.g. V${_0}$) are sliced over several rounds, avoiding large info in a single packet.
+For example, V$_{15}$ and V$_{44}$ are partitioned into round 0 and round 1 with their in-coming edges, respectively. \textit{Second}, the vID of each vertex (e.g., V$_{15}$) is included into the neighbor lists of its incoming neighbors (e.g., V$_{0}$ and V$_{54}$) to support the scatter-based method.
+As a result, the large neighbor lists of high out-degree vertices (e.g. V${_0}$) are sliced over several rounds, avoiding large packets.